 California is a “no-fault” divorce state.
 This means that one spouse does not have to claim or prove that the other did something “wrong” in order to get a divorce.

-If you have questions about the waiting period during the divorce process, please call Morales Law for a complimentary consultation.
+If you have questions about the waiting period during the divorce process or about how long a divorce takes in California, please call Morales Law, P.C. for a complimentary consultation with a family lawyer.
 THIS IS NOT LEGAL ADVICE.
 Factual circumstances will vary and require specific procedures.
 We are Santa Barbara Divorce Lawyers.
-This is for informational purposes only and should not be relied prior to, or in place of, consulting with legal counsel.
-Morales Law can be reached at (805)-422-7966 or at www.mysantabarbaralawyer.com.
+This is for informational purposes only and should not be relied upon prior to, or in place of, consulting with legal counsel.
+Morales Law, P.C. can be reached at (805)-422-7966 or at www.mysantabarbaralawyer.com.